 Winners will receive one of the following:

-- Winner(s): A full-ride scholarship, which includes tuition, fees, room, and board totaling $53,760.
-The winner(s) will also receive up to $10,000 in the form of coaching, mentoring, and independent study class credit to put their plan into action.
+- Winner(s): Full ride scholarship, which includes: tuition, fees, standard housing and meal plan totaling $57,490 in 2024-2025.
+The total amount for the four-year scholarship is $229,960.
+The winner(s) will also receive coaching, mentoring, and independent study class credit to put their plan into action.

-- Runner(s)-up: A $34,000 scholarship and up to $10,000 in the form of coaching, mentoring, and independent study class credit to put their plan into action.
+- Runner(s)-up: $34,000 scholarship and coaching, mentoring, and independent study class credit to put their plan into action.
+The total amount of the four-year scholarship is $136,000.

-- Honorable Mentions: A $30,000 scholarship and up to $10,000 in the form of coaching, mentoring, and independent study class credit to put their plan into action.
+- Honorable Mention(s): A $30,000 scholarship and coaching, mentoring, and independent study class credit to put their plan into action.
+The total amount of the four-year scholarship is $120,000.

-The winner(s), runner(s)-up, and honorable mentions must be admitted to PC to receive scholarships.
-Please note that these scholarships are not combined with other PC Merit Scholarships.
-If you have already been offered a scholarship, that will be canceled and the SEC will be offered in its place.
+The winner(s), runner(s)-up, and honorable mention(s) must be admitted to PC to receive scholarships.
+The Service Entrepreneurship Scholarship cannot be combined with other PC merit scholarships or programs.
+If you have already been offered a scholarship, your previous scholarship will be canceled and replaced by the Service Entrepreneurship Scholarship.

 Change your community.
 Now.

-- the thoughtfulness of the proposed plan (ingenuity, achievability, measurability, quality of research)
+- Thoughtfulness of the proposed plan (ingenuity, achievability, measurability, quality of research)

-- the degree to which the plan would produce social value and improve lives
+- Degree to which the plan would produce social value and improve lives

 Get started today!